Census Dots

 Hispanic

-Of the 406 places in North Dakota, New England is the 84th most populous.
+New England is ranked the 98th most populous place in North Dakota, out of 406 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New England was ranked the 84th most populous place in the 2020 Census.

 New England's White Population